 Integration Panel recommendations:

-No further comments on repertoire of 19,685 CJK Hanzi characters, although CGP is still suggesting that CDNC-2018 should be aligned with CLGR15 in term of repertoire and variant sets.
+No further comments on repertoire of 19,685 CJK Hanzi characters, although CGP is still suggesting that CDNC-2018 should be aligned with CLGR15 in term of repertoire and variant sets. [talked to CDNC members in Taipei, Sept 2019, CDNC members would keep the SLD version slightly different from the RZ-LGR for the time being.]

-Consider adding out-of-repertoire variants according to the process described in section 4.2.3 with possibly using the suggestions made in sections 6.1, 6.2 and 6.3.
+Consider adding out-of-repertoire variants according to the process described in section 4.2.3 with possibly using the suggestions made in sections 6.1, 6.2 and 6.3.[done]

-Follow the recommendations made in section 5 concerning the [Proposal] document.
+Follow the recommendations made in section 5 concerning the [Proposal] document. [done]

 In general, it is not a good idea to duplicate technical information in two formats (like having Appendix G.1, G.2, L.1, L.2, and the proposal XML format reformatted in DOCX format) because they introduce risk of discrepancies.
-IP recommends to only use one version for each.
+IP recommends to only use one version for each. [keep two versions]

 For details of and rationale for these recommendations, see the IP recommendations and comments in the remainder of the document.